corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/node/setup/corda-configuration-fields.md

   * *Default:* CorDapp schema creation is controlled with `initialiseSchema`.
 * `runMigration`
   * Boolean on whether to run the database migration scripts at startup.
 In production please keep it false.
 For more information please check [Database management scripts](../../cordapps/database-management.md).
 If migration is not run, on startup, the node will check if it's running on the correct database version.
-    The property is used only when a node runs against a database other than H2, and it's replaced by the ``initialiseSchema`` property for other databases.
+    The property is used only when a node runs against a database other than H2, and it's replaced by the ``initialiseSchema`` property for H2 databases.
   * *Default:* false
 * `schema`
   * Some database providers require a schema name when generating DDL and SQL statements.
 The value is passed to the Hibernate    property 'hibernate.default_schema'.
 This is optional.